Prof. Dr. med. Andreas Meyer-Lindenberg

 We value clarification of health problems, training of social skills and rehabilitative measures very highly that are geared to reintegration of patients in everyday life.

-The Clinic has three general psychiatric wards with 14, 25 and 25 beds respectively, two restrictive wards with 12 beds each and gerontopsychiatric wards with a total of 44 (20/24) beds.
-The 10-bed intensive care ward is supervised by internal medical and psychiatric specialists.
+The Clinic has three general psychiatric wards and gerontopsychiatric wards.
+The intensive care ward is supervised by internal medical and psychiatric specialists.

-Day clinic care is offered separately for patients over 65 years of age (Senior Citizen Day Clinic with 12 patient units) and for younger patients (day clinic with 20 patient units).
+Day clinic care is offered separately for patients over 65 years of age (Senior Citizen Day Clinic) and for younger patients (day clinic).

 For diagnostics and therapy of specific problems, the Psychiatric-Psychotherapeutic Outpatient Clinic with its Special Outpatient Facilities offers separate outpatient services.